New Democracy – Yes: History

 Because the party failed to cross the electoral threshold of 3%, it was not entitled to reimbursement of election campaign expenses from the state budget.
 Because of that, New Democracy – Yes had to cover its campaign expenses which amounted to 100.000 PLN.
 The party assured that despite the lack of reimbursement, the party is in a stable financial situation and was prepared to take it risk.
 Marek Materek also stated that despite the party's failure to win a seat, he deeply believes that "there is space to be developed between the two blocs" and that many of his supporters and donors assured that they would be willing to support his party in the future.
 The party stated that it will now be preparing for the 2024 Polish regional assembly election, hoping to win seats in regional assemblies.

 For the 2024 Polish local elections, the party registered an electoral committee "Voters' Election Committee of Marek Materek 2024" (Komitet Wyborczy Wyborców Marka Materka 2024).
 Through the electoral committee, Marek Materek sought to secure his third term of the president of Starachowice.
 The committee also fielded 50 other candidates for the council of Starachowice County.
 On 19 January 2024, Marek Materek announced that he is resigning from nationwide political activity and named Piotr Chmielowski the new leader of the party.
 Materek stated that he wants to focus solely on local matters in his native Starachowice.
 Ultimately, Materek was re-elected with 66.05% of the vote in the first round, with his electoral committee winning 13 seats out of 23 in the Starachowice City Council, narrowly securing an independent majority.

+On 28 June 2026, Piotr Chmielowski, the leader of the party, died.